Child Study Team

 The Occupational Therapist uses their expertise to facilitate the areas of self cure, academic and/or vocational pursuits as well as play or leisure activities.
 The OT works with students, parents, teachers and other educational staff to help implement a student's academic program.

-The Physical Therapist is a professional who diagnoses and treats students who have medical problems or other health-related conditions, illnesses, or injuries that limits their abilities to move and perform functional activities as well as they would like in their daily lives.
+The Physical Therapist is a professional who treats students who have medical problems or other health-related conditions, illnesses, or injuries that limits their abilities to move and perform functional activities as well as they would like in their daily lives.
 A physical therapist examines each individual and develops a plan using treatment techniques to promote the ability to move, reduce pain, restore function, and prevent disability.

 The Speech/Language Pathologist has expertise in developing speech and language skills, including articulation and fluency while correcting any vocal disorders.
 These are essential to the learning process and to the student's social, emotional and academic growth.
 The Speech/Language Pathologist works closely with students, parents and other educational staff members.